-There are various types of game, like lotteries, where your task is to make a bet depending on the odds.
+There are various types of games, like lotteries, where your task is to make a bet depending on the odds.
 Rolling dice is one of them.
-Although it's inevitable to take some risk, you can choose the most favorable option, and maximize your chances of a win.
+Although taking some risks is inevitable, you can choose the most favorable option and maximize your chances of a win.
 Take a look at this example.

 Imagine you are playing a game where you have one of three options to choose from, which are:

-- the sum of five 10 sided dice is at least
+- The sum of five 10-sided dice is at least 30;

-- the sum of five 20 sided dice is at least
+- The sum of five 20-sided dice is at least 59.

 You only win if the option you pick comes up.
 You can also pass if you feel none of these will happen.
 Intuitively, it's difficult to estimate the most likely success, but with our dice probability calculator, it takes only a blink of an eye to evaluate all the probabilities.

 - P2 = 0.3072 for 12-sided dice; and

 - P3 = 0.3256 for 20-sided dice.

 The probability for a pass to be successful is the product of the complementary events of the remaining options: